 Things to do in Seville Spain

-- Visit the Seville Cathedral, a world heritage site and the largest cathedral in the world by volume
+- Spend 3 days in Seville and visit the Seville Cathedral, a world heritage site and the largest cathedral in the world by volume

 - View the Real Alcázar (Royal Alcázars), a Moorish designed complex once used by Muslim Alamods and the Spanish Royal Family which is also a UNESCO site